Last updated: May 2026

 - Everything feels far more “real airline.”

-- SID = How do you leave the airport
+- SID = How you leave the airport

 - STAR = How you arrive at the airport